Josh Alan Friedman: Music career

 Though Friedman began playing guitar at 9, a pitching injury at 14 cost him the use of his right arm for two years.
 "I figured if I ever had the honor of being able to play again, no one's going to pull me away from it."
 His time as a student with journeyman jazz guitarist Joe Monk in particular left a deep impression on the young musician.

 Friedman spent his last five years in New York working as a guitarist with the busy show band City Limits, featuring Richard Lanham, former vocalist for The Drifters.

 Following his move to Dallas in 1987, Friedman began recording and performing as a solo artist in earnest.
 He also recorded and performed extensively with Sara Hickman, and produced Dallas' KERA 90.1 Sound Sessions.
-Billed as "Josh Alan," he barnstormed the state of Texas for 20 years, rocking whole arenas with his Guild D-40 and earning three Dallas Observer Music Awards for Best Acoustic Act.
+Billed as "Josh Alan", he barnstormed the state of Texas for 30 years, rocking whole arenas with his Guild D-40 and earning three Dallas Observer Music Awards for Best Acoustic Act.
 He was noted for his live use of acoustic feedback, the Maestro Echoplex and surf instrumentals, as well as an acoustic medley of Black exploitation movie soundtracks.

-He has released four albums: Famous & Poor, The Worst! (a musical based on the life and career of "Worst Director of All Time" Ed Wood), Blacks 'n' Jews (the title of which was also used for a documentary on Friedman's life) and Josh Alan Band.
+He has released six albums: Famous & Poor, The Worst! (a musical based on the life and career of "Worst Director of All Time" Ed Wood), Blacks 'n' Jews (the title of which was also used for a documentary on Friedman's life), Josh Alan Band, Sixty, Goddammit, and Acoustic Instrumentals.

 Josh Alan has recorded and/or played with Sara Hickman, Keb' Mo', Kinky Friedman, Bugs Henderson, Phoebe Legere, and was a perennial opener in Texas for dozens of rock and blues acts, including Johnny Winter, Clarence "Gatemouth" Brown, War, Huey Lewis and the News, Bad Company, Mitch Ryder, Michael Nesmith and Wanda Jackson.